Companies listed on the Australian Securities Exchange (ASX) report their earnings at least twice a year.

 ASX-listed companies must report their financial results to shareholders at least twice a year, within two months of the end of their balance sheet date.

-As most companies have balance sheet dates of 30 June, the main reporting season takes place in August when companies release their full-year results.
-Half-year results are released in February.
+As most companies have balance sheet dates of 30 June, the main reporting season takes place in August when many companies release their full-year results.
+Half-year results generally are released in February.

 Not all companies report during these periods as not all have balance sheet dates at the end of June.